-The word “Boss” is actually an internal namesake for the 6.2-liter V8 engine, used similarly just like the “5.0L Coyote.”
+The word “Boss” is an internal namesake for the 6.2L V8 engine, used similarly just like the “5.0L Coyote.”
 Want to know more about this powerful engine?
-If you do, read on our 6.2-liter Ford Engine review below.
+If you do, read our 6.2-liter Ford Engine review below.

 The “Boss” Engine in Brief